eaglenlp/Text-Generation/README.md

 *In this paper, we propose a novel position and attribute aware attention mechanism to learn enhanced image representation conditioned on the user utterance.*

 ### NAACL 2019
+### NAACL 2018
+What’s This Movie About?
+A Joint Neural Network Architecture for Movie Content Analysis. *NAACL 2018*. [[PDF]()] \
+*We present a novel end-to-end model for overview generation, consisting of a multi-label encoder for identifying screenplay attributes, and an LSTM decoder to generate natural language sentences conditioned on the identified attributes.
+We create a dataset that consists of movie scripts, attribute-value pairs for the movies’ aspects, as well as overviews, which we extract from an online database.*

 ## QA